si294r/Documentation/setup_apache_php_with_mysql_extension.md

 #### Installation.
-Note: do not create database phpmyadmin, create manual using github script.
+Please do not create database phpmyadmin, we will create manual using github script.
 ```
 sudo apt-get update
 sudo apt-get install apache2 php5 php5-mysqlnd phpmyadmin